G

 Does Discover treat EV charging as part of the gas category?+

-In years where Discover labels the Q2 category as gas plus EV charging (2025 did, 2026 calendar continues it), yes.
+In years where Discover labels the gas category as gas plus EV charging (2024, 2025, and 2026 all did), yes.
 EV charging merchants that code under fuel-category MCCs (5541 and 5542) earn the 5 percent bonus during the activated gas quarter.
 In years where the published category name omits EV, charging may earn only the 1 percent base.

 Is the Discover it the best first-year gas card?+